DanielleQuinn/RBarMUN/index.md

 - Share oppurtunities to get more involved
 - Take suggestions for tutorials and events!

-After our 30 minute welcome, we will be having a **co-working session** where we weork together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques!
+After our 30 minute welcome, we will be having a **co-working session** where we work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques!

 *Target Audience: Everyone!*

-## Past Events

 ### Special Event!
 Interactive Web Apps with RShiny
 *Wednesday, March 27, 2019*